MorcilloSanz/EdgeDetector/README.md

 ## Explanation

+>This is a solution that I invented, for sure better ones exist

 As we know that the gradient of the image has bigger values in the edges, we can compare that value with a param in order to consider the current pixel as an edge.

 **I** is the input image and the color variation is given by the **gradient of I**: